Swedish Bombshell Anna Nystrom Bursts Out Of Curve-Hugging Dress While Wishing Fans A ‘Lovely Friday’

-Anna Nystrom’s most recent Instagram post is the perfect way to end the work week.
+Anna Nystrom’s most recent Instagram post is the perfect way to end the workweek.

-The Swedish-born stunner regularly shows off her curvy and fit figure to fans on social media in a wide-range of stunning photos that include modeling shots and fitness shots as well.
-The blond beauty regularly rocks bikinis, lingerie, and crop tops and every once in a while, she sizzles in going out ensembles as well — which is exactly what she did earlier today.
+The Swedish-born stunner regularly shows off her curvy and fit figure to fans on social media in a wide range of stunning photos that include modeling and fitness shots.
+The blond beauty regularly rocks bikinis, lingerie, and crop tops while every once in a while she sizzles in going out ensembles as well as she did on October 4.

-In the gorgeous new image that was shared with her legion of fans, Anna tags herself in Sweden and appears to be posing inside of her home.
-She strikes a pose next to the window in the shot, giving a slight smile into the camera while wearing her long, blond locks down and straight.
-The beauty queen looks to be rocking a face full of subtle and stunning makeup that includes eyeliner, mascara, blush, highlighter and subtle gloss.
+In the gorgeous new image shared with her legion of fans, Anna tags herself in Sweden as she appears to be posing inside of her home.
+She strikes a pose next to a window in the shot, giving a slight smile for the camera while wearing her long, blond locks down and straight.
+The beauty queen looks to be rocking a face full of subtle and stunning makeup that includes eyeliner, mascara, blush, highlighter, and subtle gloss.

-Anna’s killer figure is on full display in the photo while she’s clad in a nude colored dress that clings to her every curve, showing off her trim figure as well as ample amounts of cleavage.
-Nystrom playfully holds onto the tie around her waist and it’s no secret that the post is driving her fans wild.
-In just two hours of the photo going live on her account, it’s earned Anna a ton of attention from her legion of fans, racking up over 63,000 likes and well over 700 comments.
+Anna’s killer figure is on full display in the photo.
+She is clad in a nude-colored dress that clings to her every curve, showing off her trim figure as well as ample amounts of cleavage.
+Nystrom playfully holds onto the tie around her waist in a post that appears to be driving her fans wild.
+In just two hours of the snap going live on her account, the image has earned Anna a ton of attention from her fans, racking up more than 63,000 likes and many more than 700 comments.

-Some fans commented on the hot new shot to wish Anna a lovely Friday as well while countless others raved over her gorgeous figure in the NSFW outfit.
+Some fans commented on the hot new shot to wish Anna a lovely Friday while countless others raved over her gorgeous figure in the NSFW outfit.
 A few others had no words for the jaw-dropping shot and commented using emoji instead.

 “Beautiful and attractive, I love you,” one fan commented.